beginning of content

 Can muscle aches and pains be prevented?

-Complications of muscle aches and pains
+What are the complications of muscle aches and pains?

-When muscle aches and pains continue for longer than a few weeks, this is known as chronic pain.
-Chronic pain, if not managed well, can cause social isolation, anxiety and depression.
-If you are experiencing chronic pain, it is important to see your doctor and have a thorough examination to find out the cause of the pain.
+When pain continues for longer than 3 months, this is known as chronic pain.
+If you have chronic pain, it is important to see your doctor to find out the cause and get treatment.

 Resources and support

-- See Musculoskeletal Australia for advice on a range of health conditions including muscle aches and pains, and the benefits of exercise to help reduce your symptoms.
+Visit Musculoskeletal Australia for advice on a range of health conditions including muscle aches and pains, and the benefits of exercise to help reduce your symptoms.

-- Painaustralia has a list of pain programs available, a fact sheet on pain management, and information on causes and treatment of back pain.
+Pain Australia has a list of pain programs available, a fact sheet on pain management, and information on causes and treatment of back pain.
 They also have resources on chronic pain for children and young people.

-- Arthritis Australia explains the pain cycle and offers techniques that may help you manage your pain.
+Arthritis Australia explains the pain cycle and offers techniques that may help you manage your pain.

 You can also call healthdirect on 1800 022 222 at any time to speak to a registered nurse (known as NURSE-ON-CALL in Victoria) for more information and advice.